In this article, we are going to write about the top best colleges in California.

 For example, if you’re an athlete or have special skills then maybe one of those could help fund your college degree.

-There are also work-study programs which allow students to earn money during their studies while they go through school.
+There are also work-study programs that allow students to earn money during their studies while they go through school.

 This is helpful because it means less debt in the long run but keep in mind some jobs might not suit your desired profession.

-So, think about what would best fit with where you want to study.
+So, think about what would best fit where you want to study.

 Tips on finding the right college for you